WRESTLEFLOW wrestling intelligence

 Technical Fall — 5 Team Points

-When a wrestler achieves a 15-point lead at any point during the match, the match stops immediately.
-The winning wrestler earns 5 team points.
+When a wrestler achieves a 15-point lead, the wrestler earns a technical fall and 5 team points.

 Technical fall vs. pin strategy: In a dual meet, the decision to chase a pin vs. secure a tech fall is meaningful.
 A tech fall earns 5 team points; a failed pin attempt that results in a reversal and escape can quickly narrow a winning margin.
 Coaches should assess the risk/reward in real-time.